lino-framework/book/docs/specs/contacts.rst

 <lino.core.model.Model.quick_search_fields>` attribute on the model.

 >>> contacts.Partner.quick_search_fields
-frozenset(['name'])
+frozenset(['phone', 'gsm', 'name'])

 Quickly finding a partner using its primary key
 ===============================================

-A special type of quick search is when the user enters a number and not a sequence of letters.
+A special type of quick search is when the search string starts with "#".
 In that case you get the partner with that primary key.

->>> rt.show(contacts.Partners, quick_search="123")
+>>> rt.show(contacts.Partners, quick_search="#123")
 ====================== ================ =====
  Name                   e-mail address   ID
 ---------------------- ---------------- -----